-Palm Beach County SUPPORTS the School District of Palm Beach County legislative agenda covering six different focus areas:
+Palm Beach County SUPPORTS the legislative agenda put forward by the School District of Palm Beach County covering different focus areas:

-- 1. Florida Education Finance Program (FEFP) Funding.

-- 2. Capital Outlay Funding.

-- 3. Charter School Accountability.

-4. Flexibility to provide adequate funding for creative curriculum that allows for more individualized learning.

-5. Accountability Transition to allow alternative testing to better gage learning gains and teacher effectiveness.

-6. Expand language in fl.
-St. 212.055(2) to include technology implementation including hardware and software.
+- 1. Florida Education Finance Program (FEFP) Funding - 2.
+Capital Outlay Funding - 3.
+Charter School Accountability - 4.
+Flexibility to provide adequate funding for creative curriculum that allows for more individualized learning. - 5.
+Accountability Transition to allow alternative testing to better gauge learning gains and teacher effectiveness - 6.
+Expand language in F.S.
+212.055(2) to include technology implementation including hardware and software. - 7.
+School safety and mental health

+AFRICAN AMERICAN HISTORY MUSEUM

+Palm Beach County SUPPORTS an appropriation for the African American History Museum at Historic Roosevelt High School.
+This will serve as a museum to educate the entire public as well as serve as a place for meetings and lifelong education programs.
+The museum will be able to create a living learning facility for students to further their African-American history studies and for adults to further understand the contributions of African-Americans locally in Palm Beach County as well as all of Florida.